SatoruMuto/CarND-Advanced-Lane-Lines-master/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of HLS color transform and x-gradient thresholds to generate a binary image (in the XX code cell of the IPython notebook).
+I used a combination of HLS color transform and x-gradient thresholds to generate a binary image (in the 23 code cell of the Jupyter notebook).
 Here's an example of my output for this step.
 I have tuned thresholds as blow in order to extract lines only as possible as I can.

 `s_thresh=(150, 255) # HLS s channel